googlefonts/VTT-Deficiencies/README.md

 VisualTrueType 6.35 includes support to handle all aspects of hinting Variable fonts.
 There are however some areas where the code output from the autohinter does not work optimally.
 There is also limited support in the Autohinter for Non Latin fonts.

 The following notes are intended to open up discussion among the wider type community as well as to serve as pointers for any future open source development work on the VTT Autohinter.
-All of the areas of our discussion on hinting variable fonts are where I spend the time, both refining the code and checking for consistent and reliable code out.
-The eventual goal is to hopefully achieve a greater level of consistency, correctness and confidence in the code output, resulting in less time spent making manual adjustments to the code.
+The areas discussed below regarding hinting variable fonts, are where I spend the the most time, both refining the code and checking for consistent and reliable code output.
+The eventual goal is to achieve a greater level of consistency, correctness and confidence in the code output, resulting in less time spent making manual adjustments to the code.
 The notes are broken out into a few rough categories.

 **Existing bugs or unexpected behaviours while using VTT 6.35**

-**Ideas for improvements to the current VTT Hinting Visual Hinting Interface**

 **Ideas, and code for future hinting of Variable fonts**

 _These ideas will require more discussion and full testing.
 Once they are fully developed, and tested, they can be documented and made available for use in hinting Variable fonts.
 These ideas cover areas of hinting variable fonts._

-**Supported but needs development work to refine to fit into the current hinting workflow**
+**Currently supported but needs development work and tesitng, to refine, to fit into the current hinting workflow**

 _- Addition of Global deltas to cvt’s for variation instances or ranges_